History of the School of Law

-In 1867, MU Curators voted to establish a Law Department.
-The Department formally opened in October, 1872.
-Judge Bliss, a Missouri Supreme Court justice, was appointed as dean.
+In 1867, MU Curators voted to establish a law department.
+The department formally opened in October, 1872.
+Judge Bliss, a Missouri Supreme Court justice, was appointed dean.
 Twenty-five law students started classes in Academic Hall that year.
-In order to enter the program, students were to be college graduates, or at least nineteen years old and of sound moral character.
-The School has always welcomed women, but few enrolled until the 1960s.
+In order to enter the program, students were to be college graduates, or at least 19 years old, and of sound moral character.
+The school has always welcomed women, but few enrolled until the 1960s.
 However, a female student graduated first in her class as early as 1899.

 After Academic Hall was destroyed by fire in 1892, plans for a law building went into the works.
 The “Law Barn,” as it was called, was completed in 1893.
-Due to increasing success of the School, it quickly outgrew these facilities.
-Today, it houses the Sociology Department.
-A new building, Tate Hall was completed in 1927 to accommodate the growth.
-It remained the School's home for six decades.
-In 1988, John K. Hulston Hall was constructed and the school became one of the most state-of-the-art law schools in the nation.
+Due to increasing success of the school, it quickly outgrew these facilities.
+Today the building houses the Sociology Department.
+A new building, Tate Hall, was completed in 1927 to accommodate the growth.
+It remained the school's home for six decades before becoming the English Department building.
+In 1988, John K. Hulston Hall was constructed, and the school became one of the most state-of-the-art law schools in the nation.